-The strength of The Tomorrow Plan lies in the hands of those who have shaped it.
+The strength of The Tomorrow Plan lies in the hands of those who have helped shape it.
 Countless Greater Des Moines residents have played a part in the process.
-The planning team has been humbled by the unprecedented support and enthusiasm of residents and entrusts them with helping breathe life into The Tomorrow Plan.
+The planning team has been humbled by the unprecedented support and enthusiasm of residents and entrusts those residents with helping breathe life into The Tomorrow Plan.